vliublinska/hbs-rcs.github.io/_posts/2016-11-17-jupyter-port-forwarding.md

 ---
-title: Research Grid - Connecting to Jupyter Notebooks
+title: Connecting to Jupyter Notebooks
 author: Andrew Marder
+layout: post
+tags: grid
 ---

 The instructions below are adapted [this post](http://www.datasciencebytes.com/bytes/2015/12/18/using-jupyter-notebooks-securely-on-remote-linux-machines/).
 The key idea is to use ssh to connect a port on your local machine to a port on the remote machine.
 Because the grid uses LSF to run the Jupyter notebook on a back-end node we have to use this trick twice to connect your local machine to the front-end node, and the front-end node to the back-end node.
 Let's jump in...